 build our community network systems and methods to increase our sense of support, personal and community resilience

 envision the future we want to create and go forth feeling re-energized and supported with purposeful actions

 “It's going to be beautiful to see what we dare to do.
 Facing our fears, and letting go of and getting over our knee-jerk reactions to what we think we don't like or are afraid of.
 To see our capacity to walk into the fire.
 To discover how much we really love being alive.
 To give ourselves a taste of what that passion is.
 To let us fall really in love with our planet, and its beauty, and to see that in ourselves, as well as in each other.”

-Our disconnectedness as a species from Nature has created Earth-separated behaviours reflected in anthropocentric climate change.
+We have tossed around theories in SOS sessions.
+Ecopsychology studies examines how our disconnectedness as a species, thinking we are separate from Nature has created Earth-separated behaviours reflected in anthropocentric climate change.
 Vulnerable states of planetary imbalance threaten many species including our own and this is reflected within us.
 Many of us feel vulnerable and experience a complex range of thoughts and emotions.
-Disharmony in physical, psychological and emotional health is evident and predicted to rise as we witness, or are subjected to greater consequences of ecological and societal collapse.
+Our feelings may be so enmeshed with our relationships as part of our natural world that it is difficult to process a sensory feeling rather than rational and logical thinking.
+Disharmony in physical, psychological and emotional health is evident and predicted to rise by many experts as we witness, or are subjected to greater consequences of ecological and societal collapse.

 "Just as grief over the loss of a loved person puts into perspective what matters in our lives, collective experiences of ecological grief may coalesce into a strengthened sense of love and commitment to the places, ecosystems and species that inspire, nurture and sustain us."